 The adoption of Agile was swift and continuous.
 According to the Project Management Institute, “A full 71 percent of organizations report using agile approaches for their projects sometimes, often, or always.”

 There are several Agile software development models.
-These models are focused on teamwork, cross-functional collaboration, iterative development, and early customer feedback.
+These models focus on teamwork, cross-functional collaboration, iterative development, and early customer feedback.
 Testing, feedback, and making adjustments allow teams to develop and deliver the best software.

 6. Scrum Model